graemetlloyd/ProjectWhalehead/Outline.md

 # Conclusion

-In writing this manuscript it was not our goal to settle the "parsimony versus Bayesian" argument, rather it is to present am underutilised set of tools already available in the R programming language that can better help .
+In writing this manuscript we have shown that "parsimony versus Bayesian" is

+it was not our goal to settle the  argument, rather it is to present am underutilised set of tools already available in the R programming language that can better help .

+Test (@fenner2012a).

 In writing this manuscript, we used and modified a set of tools already available in the R programming language.